Azure/azure-sdk-for-net/sdk/monitor/Azure.ResourceManager.Monitor/README.md

-# Microsoft Azure Monitor Management client library for .NET
+# Microsoft Azure Monitor management client library for .NET

 Microsoft Azure Monitor helps you maximize the availability and performance of your applications and services.
 It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.